 I guess Guthrie Govan is incredible!
-I mean and he seems to be doing projects that are really making him happy you know.
+I mean and he seems to be doing projects that are making him happy you know.
 I like Mastodon they’re a cool heavy rock band I’m sure there are other people I am forgetting.
-There’s a bunch of like newer acoustic players that I don’t even know the names of but just the other day I was watching some things so there’s definitely newer players that are just killing it!
+There’s a bunch of like newer acoustic players that I don’t even know the names of but just the other day I was watching some things, so there are newer players that are just killing it!

 Awesome!
 Well, Steve, you have been a gentleman for taking all my questions